- International Practice

 B.A., magna cum laude, Phi Beta Kappa, Trinity University, 1988

 U.S. Court of Appeals for the Fifth Circuit

-The Audit Roundtable, Immediate Past Chair, South Central Region
+The Auditing Roundtable, Past Chair, South Central Region

 Austin Bar Association, Environmental Law Section